 Section 12104.
-Sheep production and marketing grant program

-Section 12104 authorizes a competitive grant program to improve the sheep industry and provides mandatory funding of \$1.5 million and authorizes \$3 million in appropriations per fiscal year.
+Sheep Production and Marketing Grant Program Section 12104 authorizes a competitive grant program to improve the sheep industry and provides mandatory funding of \$1.5 million and authorizes \$3 million in appropriations per fiscal year.
 Section 12105.
-Pilot to eradicate feral swine

-Section 12105 authorizes a pilot between NRCS and APHIS to eradicate feral swine and authorizes \$2 million per fiscal year.
+Feral Swine Eradication Pilot Program Section 12105 authorizes a pilot between NRCS and APHIS to eradicate feral swine and authorizes \$2 million per fiscal year.
+Section 12106.
+National Animal Health Laboratory Network (NAHLN) Section 12106 codifies NAHLN.

-SUBTITLE C-OTHER MISCELLANEOUS PROVISIONS

-Section 12201.
-Military veterans agricultural liaison

-Section 12201 establishes a military veteran liaison to connect returning veterans with beginning farmer training and help veterans access USDA programs.
+Section 12107.
+National Poultry Improvement Plan (NPIP) Section 12107 Directs USDA to continue the NPIP and ensure that it meets world standards.
+Additionally, the committee urges USDA to involve stakeholders and the committee if they consider any changes in governance structure.
+SUBTITLE C-OTHER MISCELLANEOUS PROVISIONS Section 12201.
+Military veterans agricultural liaison Section 12201 establishes a military veteran liaison to connect returning veterans with beginning farmer training and help veterans access USDA programs.
 Section 12202.
-Information gathering

-Section 12202 revises section 1619 of the 2008 Farm Bill to permit information sharing with certain State agencies.
+Information gathering Section 12202 revises section 1619 of the 2008 Farm Bill to permit information sharing with certain State agencies, political subdivisions, and local governmental agencies.
 Section 12203.
-Grants to improve supply, stability, safety, and training of agricultural labor force

-Section 12203 reauthorizes grants to improve Supply, Stability, Safety, and Training of Agricultural Labor Force at \$10 million per fiscal year.
+Grants to improve supply, stability, safety, and training of agricultural labor force Section 12203 reauthorizes grants to improve Supply, Stability, Safety, and Training of Agricultural Labor Force at \$10 million per fiscal year.
 Section 12204.
-Noninsured Crop Disaster Assistance Program

-Section 12204 contains a revision to the Noninsured Crop Disaster Assistance Program (NAP) that provides a "buy-up" option to producers of crops that are not covered by crop insurance.
+Noninsured Crop Assistance Program Section 12204 contains a revision to the Noninsured Crop Disaster Assistance Program (NAP) that provides a "buy-up" option to producers of crops that are not covered by crop insurance.
 The section allows producers to elect and pay for higher coverage levels between 55 percent and 65 percent.
 Producers who elect higher coverage levels would pay a premium based upon the value of their production and acres planted.
-The buy-up option in Section 12204 was included to assist producers of non-covered crops who have been left without adequate support when facing loses under NAP as it now exists.
+The buy-up option in Section 12204 was included to assist producers of non-covered crops who have been left without adequate support when facing losses under NAP as it now exists.
 The Committee recognizes concerns that the inadequate level of support under NAP has been a disincentive for utilization of the program by producers.
 The Committee intends for the new buy-up option to provide more effective coverage for producers of non-covered crops against losses and improve their ability to manage the risks they face.
-Additionally, section 12204 removes overlap between NAP and the disaster programs in Title I.

-Section 12205.
-Regional and economic infrastructure development

-Section 12205 reauthorizes the program, with a slight adjustment to the cap on administration fees.
+Additionally, section 12204 removes overlap between NAP and the disaster programs in Title I. Section 12205.
+Bioenergy coverage in Noninsured Crop Assistance Program Section 12205 includes crops grown for purposes of producing a feedstock for renewable biofuel, renewable electricity, or biobased products in the NAP.
+Section 12206.
+Regional and economic infrastructure development Section 12206 reauthorizes the program, with a slight adjustment to the cap on administration fees.
+Section 12207.
+Office of Tribal Relations Section 12207 directs the Secretary to develop an Office of Tribal Relations.
+Section 12208.
+Acer Access and Development Program Section 12208 gives the Secretary authority to make grants for maple syrup access and development.
+Section 12209.
+Prohibition on attending an animal fight or causing a minor to attend an animal fight; enforcement of animal fighting provisions Section 12209 amends the Animal Welfare Act to include a prohibition on knowingly attending or causing a minor to attend an animal fighting venture.
+Section 12210.
+Pima Cotton Trust Fund Section 12210 establishes a Pima Cotton Trust Fund.